Great-Age-Reboot/reboot-activity-builder/README.md

  - progressRule
  - templateVariableRules
  - habitBuilderProgressRule

+ For the TextChoiceAnswerFormat, the values could be objects, but if so, they are not editable.

 ### Minor nuisances
- - Some fields that are not markdown still use the markdown widget, because the field with the same name is markdown in a different object type.
  - Many of the objects that would be better represented as compact JSON get expanded/indented
- - For the objects in the textChoices array, the values could technically be general objects, but I've restricted them to either numbers or strings (input is converted to number when possible)

 ### GitHub Pages
 This is deployed on GitHub pages at https://great-age-reboot.github.io/reboot-activity-builder/